Skip to main content

 Implementation Setup

-• Metrics Server: Kubernetes resource metrics for HPA and kubectl top
+• Metrics Server for HPA data and kubectl top

-• AWS IAM roles: Permissions for S3 access
+• IAM roles for S3 access through IRSA

 Loki Configuration

-• Chunk storage: Optimized chunk size and compression
+• Chunk size and compression tuned against real log volume

 Grafana Dashboards

-• Application logs: Query and filter logs by namespace, pod, container
+• Application logs by namespace, pod, and container

-• Resource usage: CPU, memory, disk, network across clusters
+• Resource usage by cluster: CPU, memory, disk, and network

-• Application metrics: Request rates, latencies, error rates per service
+• Application metrics: request rate, latency, and error rate per service

 Alerting Configuration